 Pillar has served as the Company's advisor since April 30, 2011.
 Pillar is also a company for which Messrs.
-Bertcher, Corna, Crozier and Moos (all executive officers of the Company) serve as executive officers.
-The executive officers of the Company also serve as executive officers of TCI and IOT, and owe fiduciary duties to each of those entities as well as to Pillar under applicable law.
-TCI has the same relationship with Prime as does the Company.
-Mr. Bertcher is also an officer and director of GBR and as such owes fiduciary duties to GBR.
+Bertcher, Corna, and Moos (all executive officers of the Company) serve as executive officers.
+The executive officers of the Company also serve as executive officers of TCI and IOR, and owe fiduciary duties to each of those entities as well as to Pillar under applicable law.
+TCI and IOR each have the same relationship with Pillar as the Company.
+Mr. Bertcher is also an officer and director of GBR and, as such, owes fiduciary duties to GBR.

-The Company owns an equity interest in TCI which in turn owns over 80% of the Common Stock IOT.
-At December 31, 2011, the Company, through two wholly-owned subsidiaries, owned approximately 82% of TCI's outstanding common stock.
+The Company owns an equity interest in TCI which in turn owns over 80% of the Common Stock of IOR.
+At December 31, 2016, the Company, together with one of its wholly owned subsidiaries, owned approximately 82% of TCI's outstanding common stock.